shankarkshakya/GBS-Pcinnamomi/README.md

 index bam:samtools index ${bam[$i]}

-# Variant Calling using GATK Haplotype caller
+# Calling Variants

+Variants can be called in two different ways.

-See shell script to call variants using GATK Haplotype caller.
+1. Use indexed bam files to call variants with GATK Haplotype caller.

+2. Use indexed bam files to first create gvcfs (genomic vcfs) and later on merge gvcfs to create single vcf file.

-# Create a txt file with path to list of bam files to be used by GATK
+Calling variants will need some sort of text file with path to list of bam files.

 bash